 Navigate to scripts folder:

 Import gene sets and supplementary data:

 Note: This removes existing gene set, gene set hierarchy and gene set genetic profile data.

 Import gene set hierarchy data:

 ./importGenesetHierarchy.pl \--data ../../test/resources/genesets/study_es_0_tree.yaml

-Restart Tomcat if you have it running.
+Restart Tomcat if you have it running or call the

 Import study (replace argument after

 -u with local cBioPortal and